 That might seem like too much socializing but something amazing happens in the cruising community.
-You seem to find the family that you always wanted but didn’t necessary have.
-It’s a family that you choose to what to be with almost every night.
+You seem to find the family that you always wanted but didn’t necessarily have.
+It’s a family that you choose to be with almost every night.
 (Mom – that doesn’t mean I don’t love you. )

 Would you like to know five more benefits to having a boat buddy?
 Read: The Top 10 Benefits To Sailing With A Buddy Boat

 Boat Buddy Photos